abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter11.md

 A: It’s a way of classification in terms of entry into realization.
-There are four stages of realization: steam-entry, once-returner, non-returner, and fully enlightened being or *arahant*. *sotapanna*, *sakadāgāmi*, *anagāmi*, *arahant*.
+There are four stages of realization: steam-entry, once-returner, non-returner, and fully enlightened being, or arahant. *Sotāpanna*, *sakadāgāmi*, *anāgāmi*, arahant.
 So there’s four.

 Then there’s path and fruition.
-So there are those who are on the path to stream entry and those who have reached its fruition, those who are on the path to once-returning and those who have reached its fruition, those who are on the path to non-returning and its fruition, and those who are on the path to arahantship and its fruition.
+So there are those who are on the path to stream-entry and those who have reached its fruition, those who are on the path to once-returning and those who have reached its fruition, those who are on the path to non-returning and its fruition, and those who are on the path to arahantship and its fruition.
 Those are the four